-Since available generic one word website addresses (Australian and otherwise) are virtually impossible to find now, try a two or three word combination domain name search that is strongly related to your products and services.
+Since available generic one word website addresses (Australian and otherwise) are virtually impossible to find now, we advise choosing a two or three word combination domain name search that is strongly related to your products and services.

 The best domain name is one that people find easy to remember, is easy to relay to someone over the telephone, easily entered into a search and should also be as brief as possible.
-Learn more about the best domain name length.
+Get more advice on the best domain name length.

 Many people are under the impression that registering a domain name also includes web site hosting.
 It is important to understand that domain registration and web hosting are two completely separate services; but are often offered by the same service provider - for example, we are a domain registrar and a web host.

 You may also choose to register multiple domains; e.g., an abbreviation of your trading name, add a prefix or a suffix, or include a hyphen (-).
 As mentioned, our advice is to also consider registering additional domain names that reflect your brands, products, services, venue, events, activities, professions, and/or trademarks.
 If you have a brand name that is commonly misspelt, it is recommended that you also register the misspelling as a website address and redirect it to your main website.

 Aside from the Australia specific .au extensions, you'll find there are all sorts of web addresses available now you can search on.
 The best known and recognised of the non-Australian versions are .com, .net, .org, .info and .biz.
 Here's some additional information and tips relating to each, plus relevant guidelines.